nmorgan5055/nmorgan5055/README.md

 I'm working through a structured plan to transition from academia into industry software engineering by mid-2027.
 Right now I'm focused on:

-- Sharpening data structures & algorithms (LeetCode, working through the easy/medium tier)
+- Sharpening data structures & algorithms
 - Getting hands-on with cloud infrastructure (AWS, Docker)
 - Building a portfolio of systems-focused projects

 My first portfolio project will be a **Linux process monitor** — a CLI tool that reads `/proc`, tracks resource usage per process, and exposes the data via a clean terminal UI.
-It plays directly to my OS background.

 ---